 Many clients are very concerned that when they receive their Biometric Residence Permit (BRPs), it is only valid till 31 December 2024, although their leave to stay in the UK is beyond that date.

 The Home Office guidance state that UKVI will update their information on how to update your BRP in early 2024.
 Clients do not need to do anything.
-The date on the BRP will not affect their immigration status.
+The date on the Biometric Residence Permit will not affect their immigration status.
 It will not affect your right to work, access to services, benefits or travel.

-The simple reason for the BRPs not being valid past 31 December 2024 is that the UK Government intends to introduce new technology.
+The reason the BRPs are not valid past 31 December 2024 is that the UK Government intends to introduce new technology.
 The current cards will thus be replaced by 31 December 2024.

 Receiving your BRP if you applied for a UK visa from inside the UK